 - First-Degree Domestic Assault: Attempting to kill or causing serious physical injury—charged as a Class A or Class B felony punishable by up to life in prison.

-- Second-Degree Domestic Assault: Inflicting injury with a weapon or by choking—classified as a Class C felony with up to 7 years in prison.
+- Second-Degree Domestic Assault: Causing serious injury with a deadly weapon or through strangulation—a Class C felony punishable by up to 7 years in prison.

-- Third-Degree Domestic Assault: Any act causing pain or illness—this is a Class E felony, with a sentence of up to 4 years.
+- Third-Degree Domestic Assault: Causing pain or illness—this Class E felony can lead to 4 years of incarceration.

 - Fourth-Degree Domestic Assault: Minor injuries or negligent actions—typically a Class A misdemeanor carrying up to 12 months in jail.